JSBattista/PiPICO_JustGimmeSerial/README.md

 So with much cursing I finally managed to get all three UARTs, one of which is the default in the USB connector, working.
 I'm putting it here mainly so I don't forget.
 Note this is the Philhower library.

+The second and newer file is the MBED OS Version.
+Working with the Pico on the job this week I noticed that Serial and Serial1 were possible, but got an error when trying to use "Serial2".
+But the MBED OS allows a more "Raw" and parameter-rich way to define and set up serial ports.
+So "Serial" is still active but I have taken to the other means for the other two serial ports.
+I happen to have some old Bluetooth devices that use RTS and CTS so this can be handy.